-Wife (KB3KZH) graduating with high honors (Delta Mu Delta) University of Pheonix MBA and now is enrolled to obtain her SBB certification (Specialty in Blood Banking).
+Wife (KB3KZH) graduating with high honors (Delta Mu Delta) University of Pheonix MBA and obtained her SBB certification (Specialty in Blood Banking).

 Had a QSO with Piero Begali I2RTF on 20 meters 01/04/12 and he called me.
 Wow, what a great hobby!

 Had a QSO with Susan Meckley W7KFI MSGT Sailboat operator on 20 meters 06/05/16 on CW.

 Below is a picture of my 2 meter and 6 meter antennas.
 Notice you can see the top of the antenna.
 They are only at 10 feet and 12 feet.

 7491517 Last modified: 2016-08-07 20:34:12, 4629 bytes